Josverl/Connect-O365/README.md

 Credentials can be used from 2 locations:

 -   Generic credentials stored in the Windows credential manager
--   A folder in the userprofile ($env:userProfile)  [Will be Depricated]
+-   A folder in the userprofile ($env:userProfile)  [Will be Deprecated]

 # *Sample :*

-Store or update the credentials for admin@acontoso.com
+Store or update the credentials for admin@contoso.com

 &gt;`Connect-O365 -Account admin@contoso.com -persist`

 Use the credential stored in the credential manager using the &gt;`Connect-O365 -Account Production`

-Both credential stores can be udated with a new account or new password by specifying the -Persist parameter
+Both credential stores can be updated with a new account or new password by specifying the -Persist parameter

-New credentails that are created are stored in the Windows Credential Manager, as this method is prefered over the file based store.
+New credentials that are created are stored in the Windows Credential Manager, as this method is prefered over the file based store.

 To manually create credentials in the windows credential manager use :